Itheum/architecture-diagrams/whitepaper.md

 # Itheum Token <a name="intro-2"></a>
-The “primary token” will exist on the Ethereum blockchain (Note that this is subject to change as we continue weighing the pros/cons of cross-chain adoption — as low transaction cost for trading of data is very critical for adoption of a platform like Itheum, we may move the primary token to a side-chain like Polygon, BSC or Avalanche).
+The “primary token” will exist on the Ethereum blockchain (Note that this is subject to change as we continue weighing the pros/cons of cross-chain adoption — as low transaction cost for trading of data is very critical for adoption of a platform like Itheum, we may move the primary token to a chains like Polygon, BSC, Avalanche or Elrond).

 The primary token will have the token symbol MYDA and the side-chain tokens (called Side Tokens) will have a prefix character in front of the token symbol to identify it (e.g. mMYDA, bMYDA).